- A proper, body-on-frame SUV

-While GMC puts all its full-size SUVs under the Yukon name, the Suburban leaves the short-wheelbase duties to the Chevy Tahoe.
-The Suburban has a 130-inch wheelbase and is more than 220 inches long overall, while the Tahoe’s wheelbase is 116 inches long and its overall length is 204 inches.
+While both of GMC's full-size SUVs models leverage the Yukon name, the Suburban's short wheelbase twin wears the Tahoe nameplate.
+The Suburban has a 130-inch wheelbase—more than 220-inches long overall—while the Tahoe's wheelbase is 116-inches long with an overall length of 204 inches.

-The Suburban’s styling is highly angular, with a creased-and-pressed look.
-The interior is a suavely sculpted environment, with a large touchscreen interface for audio controls, and a curved console countering the square-jawed exterior.
-The interior looks and feels upscale, particularly in LTZ models.
+The Suburban's styling is highly angular, with a creased-and-pressed look.
+The interior is suavely sculpted, housing a wide touchscreen for audio and its curved console contrasting a square-jawed exterior.
+The interior looks and feels upscale, particularly in luxury-level LTZ models.

-Under the hood, the Suburban gets the same 5.3-liter V-8 found in the Silverado.
-It sends its 355 horsepower and 383 pound-feet of torque through a 6-speed automatic to either the rear wheels or all four wheels.
-This engine feels strong in the Suburban, and offers plenty of acceleration for freeway mergers, long mountain climbs, and passing maneuvers.
+Under the hood, the Suburban gets its power from a 5.3-liter V-8, the same one found in the Silverado.
+It sends its 355 horsepower and 383 pound-feet of torque through a six-speed auto to either the rear wheels or all four wheels.
+This engine feels strong in the Suburban, and offers plenty of acceleration for freeway mergers, long climbs up mountain grades, and passing maneuvers.

-Electric power steering helps improve gas-mileage.
-Though often criticized for a lack of feel, the electric power steering in the Suburban doesn’t need to deliver sports car feedback, and Chevy makes the most of the ability to deliver effortless steering forces at any speed.
-Like the Silverado, the Suburban’s rear suspension uses a leaf-spring design, though the LTZ model can be ordered with Magnetic Ride Control, a sophisticated setup that uses magnetically charged fluid to change suspension damping rates.
-When equipped with MRC, the suspension combines smooth and supple ride quality over broken pavement with improved body control through turns.
+Electric power steering helps improve the Suburban's mileage.
+Though often critiqued for its lack of mechanical feedback, the electric power steering in the Suburban doesn't need to deliver sports-car feel.
+As such, the Chevy delivers effortless steering at all speeds.
+Like the Silverado, the Suburban's rear suspension uses a traditional pickup leaf-spring design, though the LTZ model is available with Chevrolet's trick Magnetic Ride Control, a sophisticated setup that relies on magnetic fluid in its dampers to change damping rates.
+When it's equipped with MRC, the Suburban combines smooth and supple ride quality over broken pavement with improved body control through turns.
 The base suspension is very capable as well, but physics dictate that this large, heavy vehicle leans in turns, lacks overall agility, and is cumbersome to maneuver in tight spaces.
 The Suburban can tow up to 8,300 pounds.

 The third-row seat in this generation of Suburban is better than ever before.
-Increased room makes it more livable, but it’s still best suited for children or shorter adults, unless the trip is quite short.
+Increased room makes it more livable, but it's still best suited for children or shorter adults, unless the trip is quite short.
 The third row seat now folds flat as well, and a power-folding version is available.
-The second-row seat also offers plenty of head and leg room, and buyers can outfit the cabin to seat seven, eight or nine passengers thanks to an available front bench and second-row captain’s chairs.
-The Suburban also has lots of useful space for small items storage, including lots of cupholders and a center console bin deep enough to hold tablet or small notebook computers.
+The second-row seat also offers plenty of head and leg room, and buyers can outfit the cabin to seat seven, eight or nine passengers thanks to an available front bench and second-row captain's chairs.
+The Suburban also has lots of useful space for small items storage, including lots of cupholders and a center console with a deep bin that's able to store a small laptop or tablet.

-Other available features include a Blu-ray DVD entertainment system, an 8.0-inch LCD touchscreen radio with Chevy MyLink connectivity, a head-up display, keyless ignition, a power tailgate, a cargo-management system, up to six USB ports and six power outlets, and wheel sizes up to 22 inches.
+Suburban buyers can option up their rides with a Blu-ray DVD entertainment system, a larger 8.0-inch touchscreen with Chevrolet MyLink, keyless ignition, power tailgate, cargo-management system, up to six USB ports and six power outlets, and wheels up to 22 inches in size.
 Rear-wheel drive is standard and 4WD is optional for a $3,000 premium.